uchicago-cs/chiwebsite/chitcp/assignment2.rst

 Please note the following:

-- We will assume a clock granularity of 50 millisecond.
+- We will assume a clock granularity of 50 milliseconds.
 Furthermore, while the RFC requires that the RTO always be at least one second, we will instead use a minimum RTO of 200 milliseconds.
 - You must implement go-back-N so, in `[RFC6298 ยง 5.4] <https://tools.ietf.org/html/rfc6298#section-5>`__,
   you should retransmit the earliest segment that has not been acknowledged,